scott-the-programmer/blog-api/posts/shape-up-pitfalls.md

 ## The Betting Table Bias

-One of the most overlooked pitfalls of Shape Up is how **the composition of your betting table indirectly drives product direction**.
+Another overlooked pitfall of Shape Up is how **the composition of your betting table indirectly drives product direction**.
 The methodology emphasizes the importance of having the right people at the betting table, but it doesn't adequately address how different perspectives can create systematic biases in what gets prioritized.

 If your betting meetings are dominated by marketing stakeholders, you'll inevitably end up with a highly marketable product that sounds amazing in demos but may have terrible user experience.
 Marketing-driven bets tend to prioritize features that look impressive in screenshots and sales presentations, but don't necessarily solve real user problems effectively.